taunsquared/taunsquared.github.io/_open-lab-notebook/09-the-first-VIRS-ch01-teaser-13.md

   - science communication
   - public engagement
 ---
-## Page 8
+## Page 11

-[First page](http://www.danbeekim.org/VIRS/ch01-teaser/01){: .btn} [Prev page](http://www.danbeekim.org/VIRS/ch01-teaser/12){: .btn} [Next page](http://www.danbeekim.org/VIRS/ch01-teaser/14){: .btn} [Last page](http://www.danbeekim.org/VIRS/ch01-teaser/19){: .btn}
+[First page](http://www.danbeekim.org/VIRS/ch01-teaser/01){: .btn} [Prev page](http://www.danbeekim.org/VIRS/ch01-teaser/12){: .btn} [Next page](http://www.danbeekim.org/VIRS/ch01-teaser/14){: .btn} [Last page](http://www.danbeekim.org/VIRS/ch01-teaser/16){: .btn}

-{% include figure image_path="/assets/images/openLabNotebook/TheFirstVIRS/TheFirstVIRS_ch1_p08_web-01.jpg"
+{% include figure image_path="/assets/images/openLabNotebook/TheFirstVIRS/TheFirstVIRS_ch1_p11_web-01.jpg"
-alt="Chapter 1, page 8" caption="Art by Matteo Farinella, Lettering by Danbee Kim." %}
+alt="Chapter 1, page 11" caption="Art by Matteo Farinella, Lettering by Danbee Kim." %}

-Majhee: **"Kai, Vec, Bea?
-What do you think?"**

-Kai: **"I say we start straight away!
-Felix and I will review the latest thread-worm recipe together-- tonight!"**

-Felix looks dazed already.

-Vec: **"I'll help Nova update the OSE's [garlic protocols](https://en.wikipedia.org/wiki/Garlic_routing)"**

-Beatriz: **"I'll get Felix his flight."**

-Iara: **"Breno and I will finish the [unit tests](https://en.wikipedia.org/wiki/Unit_testing)."**

-Majhee quirks an eyebrow.

-Majhee: **"You're all amazing.
-Thank you for massively improving my terrible week."**

-We see now the protesters outside, their desperate, hungry faces.
-They hold signs and wave flags with slogans like "Não sirva aos tiranos em órbita!", "Educar crianças humanas, não máquinas corporativas!", and "Alimentar humanos não foguetes!"

-*translation: "Do not serve tyrants in orbit!", "Educate human children, not coporate machines!", "Feed humans not rockets!"*

-Majhee: **"Now, 22 failures...that's quite a lot of information..."**
+Dr. Kauffmann: **"They're prepping for a huge wave of refugees."**

+Iúna: **"Really?
+From where?"**

+Dr. Kauffmann: **"This morning, Los Angelos.
+A police raid turned into a fire that's spread halfway up the coast of California.
+It's so big it's blowing over the mountains into Arizona..."**

+Dr. Kauffmann: **"Apparently the targets panicked and tried to destroy the evidence...and the suburbs are just *filled* with [plastic furniture, which are basically *solid* petroleum](https://youtu.be/aDNPhq5ggoE), and it all just hit a flash point...I'm sorry...do you know anyone over there?"**

+Iúna: **"Yes, I...I'm sorry, I need to make a call..."**

+Dr. Kauffmann: **"Of course.
+We'll see ourselves out."**

+Under this dialogue we see close-up views of the baby strapped to Iúna's front.
+The child is a little less than one year old.
+The strapping is an intricately folded piece of SynTh cloth that can amplify the baby's heartrate, breathing, and digestive sounds.

 To learn more about this graphic novel, please visit [www.danbeekim.org/VIRS](/VIRS){:target="_blank"}